caneryalcin/sendEmail-Python/README.md

 ----
 ## Run Python script at startup in Ubuntu

-Run the following command on terminal
+Run the following commands on terminal

-crontab -e
+make sure you have permission to run.

+chmod +x /etc/rc.local
+chmod +x /path/to/your_script.py

+nano /etc/rc.local

 and write your path to your python script to the end like example in below